 After several years in private practice, concentrating on insurance defense work, Tiffanie discovered that a career in local government suited her best.
 She currently serves as the Sr. Legal Advisor for the Town of Chapel Hill, where she focuses on employment law, EEOC training and policy development.
 She also spends a significant amount of time training and advising law enforcement, in areas that include use of force, fair and impartial policing and Constitutional law.
 She also represents the Town in alleged employment and housing discrimination matters.

 Prior to serving the Town of Chapel Hill, Tiffanie served as the Assistant City Attorney for the City of Fayetteville and as the Police Attorney for the Fayetteville Police Department.

 Click here for more information about Tiffanie.

 Ozie H. Stallworth

 Ozie H. Stallworth is the Electronic Notarization and Notary Enforcement Director at North Carolina Department of the Secretary of State.
-Mr. Stallworth, the 2020 recipient of the Governor's Award for Excellence in Innovation and Efficiency arguably has more experience in the unique area of eNotarization than any other individual in the country and easily qualifies as the nation's foremost expert on eNotary policies, procedures and implementation and is the Department's resident expert on eCommerce.
+Ozie, the 2020 recipient of the Governor's Award for Excellence in Innovation and Efficiency, arguably has more experience in the unique area of eNotarization than any other individual in the country and easily qualifies as the nation's foremost expert on eNotary policies, procedures and implementation and is the Department's resident expert on eCommerce.